SirMaverick34/M34-DLM/README.md

 #### Known Issues
   - The app will not notify the user after successfully adding a set to the folder.
-  - Search is not implemented, just there for show for now.
   - 'Windows Smart Screen' **WILL** activate as a safety precaution.
 This is a Windows security precaution.
   - Placeholder images still may be in use for items in both Content Sets and Resources Tab.

 ## Change Log
+#### Version 0.7.0-b
+  - Updated Settings Tab
+  - Implemented Search Functionality

 #### Version 0.6.0-b
   - Added Settings Tab
   - Added ability to remove all downloaded files.